pingdotgg/zact/README.md

 };
 ```

-### Client WITHOUT custom hook
+### Client WITHOUT Custom Hook

-Yes you can just import them and call them like promises too
+Yes you can just import them and call them like promises, too:

 ```ts
 // component.tsx